Indian Customs Alcohol Allowance And Duty (2023 Guide)

 Important Conditions for Importing Cigarettes

-The imported goods shall have a proper pictorial warning on them as prescribed by Cigarettes and Tobacco Products Packaging and Labelling Rules, issued by the Ministry of Health and Family Welfare.
+It’s important to note that imported goods must bear the appropriate pictorial warnings as prescribed by the Cigarettes and Tobacco Products Packaging and Labeling Rules issued by the Ministry of Health and Family Welfare.
+Adhering to these rules ensures compliance with all regulations when importing cigarettes.

 Related Articles: